SkullCrusher1639/ASCII-Cipher/README.md

 # ASCII-Cipher
-A simple console based application that ciphers/decipher a text file to/from ASCII text format
+A simple console based application that ciphers/decipher a text file to/from ASCII text format.
+Program Idea From a video of CodeBeauty's YouTube Channel.